New Jersey School Counselor Association Bylaws

-Meals: Officers will be reimbursed $50.00 per day for the cost of meals not included in conference registration.
+Meals: Officers and the Executive Director will be reimbursed $50.00 per day for the cost of meals not included in conference registration.

 NJSCA, Inc. will pay travel, registration, and lodging expenses for those individuals attending a North Atlantic Region meeting

-Lodging and meals at LDI will be provided for board members attending.
-Mileage will be paid for by NJSCA, Inc.
+When necessary, lodging and meals at LDI will be provided for board members attending.
+If requested, mileage will be paid for by NJSCA, Inc.

-NJSCA, Inc. will pay for a room for one night for the NJSCA, Inc. President, for the keynote speakers, and for the conference chair.
-Registration for these groups is complimentary.
+NJSCA, Inc. will pay for a room for one night for the NJSCA, Inc. President, the Executive Director and the Treasurer, for the keynote speakers, and for the conference chair.
+Registration for these individuals is complimentary.

 The officers will budget for phone, postage and additional expenses each year according to previous years’ examples of necessary costs.